btaylor30/bryntaylor.com/_posts/services/2013-10-01-closet-refresh.md

 I’ll put together new outfits from the pieces already in your closet.

 - ### Photo Lookbook
-You'll receive a personalized look book that features high-res photos of all your new ensembles.
+You'll receive a personalized lookbook that features high-res photos of all your new ensembles.

 ***